dgerabagi/data-curation-environment/prompt.md

 </M1. artifact schema>

 <M2. cycle overview>
+Current Cycle 121 - almost working?
-Current Cycle 120 - project seems to be runnable via F5, but does not seem to be making a db yet Cycle 119 - trying to implement sqlite
+Cycle 120 - project seems to be runnable via F5, but does not seem to be making a db yet Cycle 119 - trying to implement sqlite
 Cycle 118 - pivot to idea to solve for the brittle dce_history.json autosave occasionally causing total cycle data loss Cycle 117 - new website to promote dce